survivejs/react-book/manuscript/05_react_and_flux.md

 This completes the loop as Views listening to the Stores receive the data.
 They can use it to update their own state.
 As a result, the user interface gets refreshed.

 This sounds like a lot of steps for achieving something simple as creating a new `Note`.
 The approach does come with its benefits.
-Given the flow goes into a single direction always it is easy to debug.
+Given the flow is always in a single direction, it is easy to trace and debug.
 If there's something wrong, it's somewhere within the cycle.

 ### Advantages of Flux